 Alternative facts.
 Fake news.
 A newly combative media.
-What role has journalism traditionally played in speaking truth to power, and how has that been impacted by the digital tsunami that turned media on its head, and the geopolitical tsunami that . . .
+Increasing risks for journalists.
+What role has journalism traditionally played in speaking truth to power, and how has that been impacted by the digital tsunami that turned media on its head, and . . .

-Flash floods in Toronto.
+Worsening floods across the country.
 Raging wildfires in Fort McMurray.
 The threatened Big One on the West Coast.
-Severe weather events have increasingly dominated news reports, given their unpredictable appearance and the huge cost to individuals and communities, both financially and . . .
+Severe weather events have increasingly dominated news reports, given their unpredictable appearance and the huge cost to individuals and communities, both financially . . .

 The world is in a very risky chapter right now.
 Wars, famine, and climate-change catastrophes that lead to the widespread migration of people threaten to outstrip our ability to cope with the consequences.
 And then there’s Donald Trump.
 Foreign policy . . .